osi-oswald/react-unify/README.md

   }

   componentDidUpdate(prevProps, prevState) {
-    // use this.myState to access current rendered state (or this.state.myState) }
+    // use this.myState to access current rendered state (equal to this.state.myState) }
 }

 ```

 ## @prop